randomchars42/gpiodmonitor/README.md

 Tiny wrapper around gpiod used to monitor and debounce button presses.

+Callbacks are triggered on these events:

+* on change to active signal (e.g., button pressed)
+* on change to inactive signal (e.g., button released)
+* after the active signal has been stable for a certain period of time (e.g., button held down)
+* in regular interval while an "active" signal is recieved

 ## Installation

 You can isntall the package from `pip`: